GENyO-BioInformatics/TFs_Wallenius_Enrichement/README.md

 ## Figures' data and scripts

 The folder *figures_data_n_scripts* exploit the base data and the results from the random lists analysis and the use case.

-1.
+All plots are in .tiff and .png

+1. randomListsResults_plots.R generate box plots of the annotations significancy frequency:
+  1.1 RandomTFsHypergeom_terms | RandomTFsHypergeom_ids
+  1.2 RandomTFtargetsLists

 ## Other folders